 If paying by check, it must be received within 15 days of submitting this form.
 Scholarships are limited.
 We encourage applicants to submit their application as soon as possible.

-Applications are open until April 20th, 2020.
+Applications are open on a rolling basis until funds are no longer available.
 Applications received after this date will not be considered.

-- Pre-conference preparation: Bag stuffing, assisting with transporting materials and equipment at the Cobo Center, phone calls, registration outreach – especially at universities and community organizations.
+- Pre-conference preparation: Bag stuffing, assisting with transporting materials and equipment at the convention center, phone calls, registration outreach – especially at universities and community organizations.

-- Registration/Information: Hall greeters, assisting with general registration and materials distribution to participants and sponsors/exhibitors, staffing information desk, assisting with press registration table.
+- Registration/Information: Event greeters, assisting with general registration and materials distribution to participants and sponsors/exhibitors, staffing information desk, assisting with press registration table.

-- Special events support: Assisting with talent and crowd control, greeters, ushers, stage handlers.
+- Special events support: Assisting with talent and audience control, greeters, ushers, stage handlers.

-- Workshop support: Workshop monitors (help set up, attend session, explain and collect evaluations, assist presenters as needed), interpreting for conference participants or presenters.
+- Workshop support: Workshop monitors (help set up, attend sessions, explain and collect evaluations, assist presenters as needed), interpreting for conference participants or presenters.

 - Multi-media support: Assisting with video-taping/tape recording of sessions and interviews as assigned, stage assistance (please note: individuals for multi-media volunteer positions must have prior experience).

-- Overall conference support: Supporting staff show office, runners between various areas (including the exhibit hall, registration area and workshop rooms), tracking equipment, copying, etc.
+- Overall conference support: Supporting staff show office, runners between various areas (including the exhibit hall, registration area and workshop rooms), tracking equipment, copying, PPE Distribution, Mask Checkers, Contact Tracing, etc.

 - Fundraising support: Assisting with setup for fundraising asks (envelope distribution, table tents, etc.) and collecting donation envelopes as assigned.